lieldulev/swagger-to-locustfile/README.md

 * Generating tasks for GET endpoints only.
 * Replacing Path-Parameters holders with their default value.
 * Appending the required query string parameters and their default values.
+* Swagger/OAI vendor extensions (`x-locust-import` and `x-locust-value`) to override default values with custom python expressions.
 * Command Line Options allow overriding `min_wait`, `min_max` and `host`

 ## Future Plans / Open Issues